alexandreboutrik/alexandreboutrik/README.md

 ### Le Frata -tb &nbsp;<img width="16" height="16" src="./media/c-original.svg" />

-<a href="https://github.com/alexandreboutrik/lefrata-tb">Le Frata (-tb)</a> is a fork of a game project I developed at college with friends using the ncurses library.
+<a href="https://github.com/alexandreboutrik/lefrata-tb">Le Frata (-tb)</a> is a fork of a simple game project I developed at college with friends using the ncurses library.
 This fork aims to migrate the TUI from ncurses to termbox, a better and more versatile alternative.

 ---

-### Beta release
+### Beta release (v1.0.0-beta)

 <p>
     <img width="128" height="128" align="left" src="./media/datcom-backend.png">